chef/chef-web-docs/content/proxies.md

-Wildcard matching may be used in the `no_proxy` list---such as `no_proxy '*.*.example.*'`---however, many situations require hostnames to be specified explicitly (i.e. "without wildcards").
+Wildcard matching may be used in the `no_proxy` list---such as `no_proxy '*.*.example.*'`---however, many situations require hostnames to be specified explicitly (that is, "without wildcards").

 {{< /note >}}